 When using stories to capture an audience, keep in mind that they may not necessarily want to know every detail – the outcome is what counts.
 Many people don’t want to know how painful giving birth to a child is, but we all want to hear the cry of a baby, right?

 Seth Godin has authored over 20 books.
 His style of writing, which incorporates storytelling, pulls people in.
 Godin has many brand associates, who regularly refer clients to him.
-Take a look at his opening in a recent post:
+Take a look at this opening in a post:

 Step #5: Learn from Storytelling Success Stories